martiniulia/SiemensJava/Problem1/README.md

 ---

+## Getting Started

+### Configuration
+Before running the application, you **must** update the configuration file to enable email notifications:
+* Open `config.properties` in the root folder.
+* Update the following fields with your SMTP email credentials:
+  * `mail.username`: Your email address.
+  * `mail.password`: Your email app password.
+  * `mail.from`: The email address for the sender.

+---

 ## Architecture & Class Roles

 The project is structured using a standard Layered Architecture pattern, ensuring that each class has a single responsibility.